apoorvshaswat/Spring-Boot-Integration-with-Apache-Kafka/README.md

 # Spring Boot Integration with Apache Kafka

 ## Project Overview
 This project demonstrates how to integrate **Apache Kafka** with **Spring Boot** to build a scalable, fault-tolerant messaging system.
 Apache Kafka allows the exchange of messages between distributed systems, and this application shows how Spring Boot can simplify Kafka setup and communication.
-The application consists of a producer service that sends messages to a Kafka topic and a consumer service that listens for those messages
+The application consists of a producer service that sends messages to a Kafka topic and a consumer service that listens for those messages.

 ## Features
 - **Producer**: Sends messages to Kafka topics.